Welcome to the National Automobile Museum of Tasmania

 -

-1958 MESSERSCHMITT KR200
+1958 Messerschmitt KR200

 Best known for war-plane construction under the Nazi Regime, Messerschmitt in the post-war years began production of a series of microcars.